Junoo1/Covid-discord-tracker/README.md

  ### About

- Covid-bot uses a free api for data on the Coronavirus, [api link](https://covid19api.com/) This code was used in my bot [invite link](https://discord.com/oauth2/authorize?client_id=721013842200756276&permissions=805563607&scope=bot) show support? (◡ω◡✿)
+ Covid-bot uses a free api for data on the Coronavirus [api link](https://covid19api.com/), This code was used in my bot [invite link](https://discord.com/oauth2/authorize?client_id=721013842200756276&permissions=805563607&scope=bot) show support? (◡ω◡✿)

 ### Installation